gragusa/674/README.md

 -------

-Permission is granted to copy, distribute and/or modify this document under the terms of the [GNU Free Documentation License](http://www.gnu.org/copyleft/fdl.html), Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts and no Back-Cover Texts.
+Permission is granted to copy, distribute and/or modify this document under the terms of the [GNU Free Documentation License][FDL], Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts and no Back-Cover Texts.
 A copy of the license is included in the textbook Appendix "GNU Free